Azure/data-landing-zone/README.md

         - 1 **SQL Database**
     - 2 **Key Vaults**, to store secrets required for Azure Data Factory and  Databricks
 - A **processing domain resource group**, for storing shared processing engines.
 Here we will deploy:
-    - 1 **Databricks workspace** - for ingestion purposes
+    - 1 **Databricks workspace**, for ingestion purposes
-    - 1 **Data Factory** - for ingestion purposes
+    - 1 **Data Factory**, for ingestion purposes
-    - 1 **Event Hub** - optionally, used for streaming use cases and essentially requires support for data stream push scenarios
+    - 1 aditional **Event Hub**, used for streaming use cases and essentially requires support for data stream push scenarios
 - A **processing product resource group**, which will contain:
     - 1 **Synapse instance**
-    - 1 **Databricks workspace** - to be shared across all data product teams and can be used for ad-hoc analysis
+    - 1 **Databricks workspace**, to be shared across all data product teams and can be used for ad-hoc analysis